Diamonds in the Ruff

 Who & What to Bring to Class

-DUE TO COVID-19, OUR CLASS SIZE IS LIMITED TO ONE PERSON PER DOG, PER STATE REQUIREMENTS.
-WE LOOK FORWARD TO PHASE 3, WHEN OUR NUMBERS CAN INCREASE AND THE FUTURE WHEN WHOLE FAMILIES CAN PARTICIPATE TOGETHER AGAIN.
+DUE TO COVID-19, OUR CLASS SIZE IS LIMITED TO TWO PEOPLE PER DOG, PER STATE REQUIREMENTS and MASKS ARE REQUIRED.
+WE LOOK FORWARD TO PHASE 3, WHEN WHOLE FAMILIES CAN PARTICIPATE TOGETHER AGAIN.

 Please, no bare feet, flip-flops, or high-heels - for comfort's sake, wear low-heeled walking shoes.
 Please bring a small non-slip mat for your dog to lie on.
 In wet or snowy weather, bring a towel for drying your dog's feet and fur.
-Water is available, but you may want bring an unbreakable bowl so your dog can have a drink.
+Water dishes are available, but you may want bring your own unbreakable bowl so your dog can have a drink.

 Week one - Beginning Class: